sharing the road with motorcycles

 Look before you turn

-The majority of accidents between cars and motorcycles happen at intersections, according to the Minnesota Department of Public Safety.
+A whopping 40 percent of 2-vehicle, fatal motorcycle accidents in 2012 were the result of a car trying to turn left while the motorcycle went straight, according to the Insurance Institute for Highway Safety.
 If you see a motorcycle at an intersection, attempt to make eye contact with its rider before turning in its direction.
 Many motorcycles aren't equipped with self-canceling turn signals like cars are, so it's possible that a biker might have his right turn signal on (the old "gradual right") because the rider simply forgot to turn it off.
 If you have to pass or drive next to a motorcycle with a lingering turn signal, proceed with caution.

 Check your blind spots often